We seek to extend educational access to members of all groups and are proud of the diversity that has become synonymous with New York Tech.

 Applicants to all campuses assume the responsibility of having previous schools send final, official transcripts to the Office of Admissions.
 The transfer of credits for first-year and transfer applicants will be considered using the following general rules:

-• Transfer credit may be given for courses completed at a regionally accredited college or other qualified institution acceptable to the standards of New York Tech.
+- Transfer credit may be given for courses completed at an accredited college as recognized by the U.S. Department of Education, or other qualified institution acceptable to the standards of New York Tech.
 Students admitted to the Life Sciences, B.S./Osteopathic Medicine, D.O.
 (B.S./D.O. program) are not eligible for transfer credit.

-• Transfer credit is recorded as credit only and is not computed in the cumulative grade point average unless it becomes necessary in determining graduation honors.
-Credit for challenge examinations taken at a regionally accredited college may be granted if recorded on an official transcript with credits and a grade of C- or better.
+- Transfer credit is recorded as credit only and is not computed in the cumulative grade point average unless it becomes necessary in determining graduation honors.
+Credit for challenge examinations taken at an accredited college or university may be granted if recorded on an official transcript with credits and a grade of C- or better.

 Please note: Several undergraduate majors, such as business administration, engineering, and nursing, have minimum grade requirements for transfer courses.
 Students may be advised to retake classes in which they received C, C-, or D grades if seeking internships or admission to certain professional schools.
 D- grades are not transferable.
 Students will not be required to retake courses for which they received a Pass grade for the spring 2020 semester.